 The coronavirus outbreak has resulted in big changes at colleges and universities, impacting students and graduates alike.
 Please visit our Student Loan Hero Coronavirus Information Center for more details.

 Choosing where to go to college is a big decision.
 You’re advised to apply to a number of schools — The College Board suggests five to eight, though others may say more — and making a choice can be challenging.

 Receiving acceptance letters from schools is a huge achievement and an amazing moment.
 But as soon as those letters come in, the real work begins.
 To make the best decision for you, it’s important to do your homework and identify the biggest influences in your evaluation, such as cost (often a big factor) or ranking.

 If you’re not sure how to compare colleges, the steps below can help you through the process:

 Once you have your list of potential schools, narrowing it down becomes more complicated.
-Schools can all sound the same on paper, so, if possible, visit the school in person to get a feel for its culture.
+Reviewing your choices online may not provide enough information, so if it is possible, try to visit a school in person to get a feel for its culture.

 Take a tour

 Scheduling a tour with the university admissions office allows you to see the campus, talk with current students and ask staff questions about what to expect.

 You can get a great idea of what the school is like, how big the classes are, what the dorms look like and what activities are available on-campus.

 Touring also can give you insight into how you would adapt to the environment.
 There’s a big difference between attending a school located in the city versus a college in a rural environment.
 Some people have determined preferences for and against either option, so seeing the school for yourself can help you decide.